 Growing up in Malaysia gave me a childhood which celebrated an array of cuisines – Indian, Malay, Chinese, Thai and the introduction of the far, far…West.

-Of course, occasionally we ate out at family style restaurants or kept it simple by visiting our Colonel Kentucky (this was the beginning and end to the western food influence of my childhood) down town.
+Of course, occasionally we ate out at family-style restaurants or kept it simple by visiting our Colonel Kentucky (this was the beginning and end to the western food influence of my childhood) downtown.

-Regardless the cuisine, we made sure we ate together!
+Regardless of the cuisine, we made sure we ate together!
 This is the importance of food and the role it plays in Asian culture.
 We don’t need a special occasion or festive season to gather around the table to enjoy a nice meal with the family.
 And, if you are a friend, you need no invitation!

 Because it’s about sharing.
 Sharing a meal with another member of your family and friends.
 If you have travelled to Malaysia, Singapore, India, China or Japan, you will notice how food is served to the oldest and the youngest persons in the table first before filling their own plate, even at a restaurant.
 This is what food means to us.
 Respect and appreciation for the bonds we share amongst people we love and care, regardless of age and gender.

 I hope you try my recipes and enjoy them as much as I do.
 So, feel free to join me for a meal and a conversation.
-We shall speak food!
+We shall speak about food!